needle-mirror/com.unity.sentis/Documentation~/serialize-a-model.md

           │  │...                                │
           └─ └───────────────────────────────────┘
 ```
-Referer to `Sentis/Runtime/Core/Serialization/program.fbs` for more info
+Refer to `Sentis/Runtime/Core/Serialization/program.fbs` for more info